Yes-Theory-Fam/yestheory.family/README.md

 `DATABASE_USER` - The user to use for database login
 `DATABASE_PASSWORD` - The password to use for database login
 `BACKEND_PORT`* - The port to run the backend on (default: 5000)
-`BACKEND_HOST` - The hostname used inside the docker-network to connect to the server
+`BACKEND_HOST` - The hostname used inside the docker-network to connect to the server (default: server)

 `*` This value is used during build-time of the container already to expose the correct port.
 If you change it, you have to rebuild the container!